Tackling gun crime doesn’t happen overnight – nor does it happen from just one effort or initiative.

 It can take time.
 But change does happen.

-Join us on August 24th, to learn from ATF’s Phoenix Crime Gun Information Center Coordinator Darrell Smith and Lt Colonel Neudigate as they discuss:
+Join this recorded webinar to learn from ATF’s Phoenix Crime Gun Information Center Coordinator Darrell Smith and Lt Colonel Neudigate as they discuss:

 - Programs, policies, and strategies that are implemented at each stage of a crime gun investigation, as well as how to bridge the gaps that are inherent in the criminal justice system